 This project examines the federation issue in both an historical and a contemporary dimension.
-It briefly discusses the federation inheritance as it came from Europe, particularly with regard to the co-operative consumer and agricultural movements.
+It briefly discusses the federation inheritance as it came from Europe, particularly with regard to the co-operative consumer and agricultural and agricultural to available the bitteries in the second of federations in movements.
 It explores the historical record of federations in Canada to understand the issues of purpose, structure and power invariably associated with their development.
 It evaluates the successes they can claim to have achieved.
 It considers their limitations.
 It argues that many (though not all) of the issues that challenged those who developed federations historically still apply; many of them, in fact, are implicit in any federation-building endeavour.